 - High grade This pertains to accounts with a very low probability of default as demonstrated by the debtor's long history of stability, profitability and diversity.
 The debtor has the ability to raise substantial amounts of funds through the public markets or external financing.
 The debtor has a strong debt service record and a moderate use of leverage. - Medium grade The debtor has no history of default.
 The debtor has sufficient liquidity to fully service its debt over the medium term.
-The debtor has adequate capital to readily absorb any potential losses from its operations and any reasonably foreseeable contingencies.
-The debtor reported profitable operations for at least the past three years. - Low grade The borrower is expected to be able to adjust to the cyclical downturns in its operations.
+The debtor has adequate capital to readily absorb any potential losses from its operations and any reasonably foreseeable contingencies. - Low grade The borrower is expected to be able to adjust to the cyclical downturns in its operations.
 Any prolonged adverse economic conditions would however ostensibly create profitability and liquidity issues.
 Operating performance could be marginal or on the decline.
 The borrower may have a history of default in interest but must have regularized its service record to date.
 The use of leverage is above industry standards but has contributed to shareholder value.